ozmoroz/ozmoroz-blog-hugo/content/post/what-is-purecomponent.md

 categories: ["technology"]
 Tags: [javascript, react]
 Slug: what-is-purecomponent
+Description: When and why you would want to use React.PureComponent.
 ---

 React 15.3 introduced [`PureComponent`](https://reactjs.org/docs/react-api.html#reactcomponent) - a new way of implementing class-based components.
 It is now available to us alongside function-based components and components derived from `React.Component`.